 The Meakins-Christie Laboratories is one of the premiere centres for pulmonary research in the world.
-It comprises the largest group of investigators within the Translational Research in Respiratory Diseases Program at the Research Institute of the McGill University Health Centre.
-Our overall mission is to better understand the pathobiology of respiratory disorders in order to drive innovations in respiratory disease prevention, diagnosis, and therapy.
+The Meakins was founded in 1972 by Dr. Peter Macklem.
+It comprises the largest group of investigators within the Translational Research in Respiratory Diseases Program at the RI-MUHC.
+Our overall mission is to better understand the pathobiology of respiratory disorders.
+Our goal is to drive innovations in respiratory disease prevention, diagnosis, and therapy.

-According to the World Health Organization, respiratory disorders such as obstructive lung diseases and pulmonary infections are leading causes of death world-wide (second only to heart attack & stroke).
-Research is focused around four main themes: chronic airways disease, lung injury and infection, neuromuscular dysfunction in respiratory diseases, and sleep-disordered breathing.
-Within the above themes, a multidisciplinary approach is used to study the basic mechanisms of asthma, chronic obstructive pulmonary disease, pulmonary infections, cystic fibrosis, sleep apnea, respiratory muscle disorders, pulmonary fibrosis, lung injury, and rare respiratory diseases.
-The research involves the study of human physiology & tissues in parallel with relevant animal & cell culture models.
-Research is facilitated by the availability of a variety of core facilities for both clinical and fundamental studies.
+According to the WHO, respiratory disorders are leading causes of death world-wide (second only to heart attack & stroke).
+These include diseases such as obstructive lung diseases and pulmonary infections.
+As a result, our research is focused around four main themes: chronic airways disease, lung injury and infection, neuromuscular dysfunction in respiratory diseases, and sleep-disordered breathing.
+Above all, a multidisciplinary approach is used to study the basic mechanisms of a number of diseases.
+These include asthma, chronic obstructive pulmonary disease, pulmonary infections, cystic fibrosis, sleep apnea, respiratory muscle disorders, pulmonary fibrosis, lung injury, and rare respiratory diseases.
+Research at the Meakins also involves the study of human physiology and tissues in parallel with relevant animal and cell culture models.
+Furthermore, research is facilitated by the availability of a variety of core facilities for both clinical and fundamental studies.